 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

-Schizoaffective disorder is a mental condition that causes both a loss of contact with reality (psychosis) and mood problems.
+Schizoaffective disorder is a mental condition that causes both a loss of contact with reality (psychosis) and mood problems (depression or mania).

 Schizoaffective disorder is thought to be less common than schizophrenia and mood disorders.
 Women may have the condition more often than men.
 Schizoaffective disorder tends to be rare in children.